MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Audiences_InMarketAudience.md

 - **Improve bids and targeting**: Set up your ad group or campaign to be exclusive to an audience with an in-market audience or available to everyone, but with a bid adjustment for your targeted audience.

-- **Simple set-up**: In-market audiences are simple to set up and don’t require UET tags.
+- **Simple set-up**: In-market audiences are simple to set up and donâ€™t require UET tags.

 ## Using in-market audiences